eagt/compose3/README.md

 `$ docker-compose up`

 Installing the newest version of Postgres Gem
-Go to Ruby gems and get the pg version you would like to use and change it from the one already there on your Gemfile.   <?php
+Go to Ruby gems and get the pg version you would like to use and change it from the one already there on your Gemfile.

 `$ docker-compose stop`
 `$ docker-compose up -d web`